akashmannathu/ML-38-Melanoma-Detection-Assignment/README.md

 # ML-38-Melanoma-Detection-Assignment
+PLEASE NOTE THAT THE PROGRAM DID NOT RUN AT THE LAST STAGE DUE TECHNICAL ISSUE IN GOOGLE COLLAB

 **Problem Statement**

 In this assignment, you will build a multiclass classification model using a custom convolutional neural network in TensorFlow.